RaspberryPiFoundation/python-friendly-error-messages/README.md

 ## Features

-- Parses and normalizes errors from Skulpt or Pyodide (via adapters)
+- Parses and normalises errors from Skulpt or Pyodide (via adapters)
 - Matches errors against a copydeck (JSON rules and templates)
 - Copydeck-based explanations can be localised
-- Returns structured explanations or ready-made HTML snippets
+- Returns structured explanations as well as ready-made HTML snippets
-- Designed for both integration into browser editors and standalone tools

 ## Usage